syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 Width of the column type series can be customized by using the [`columnWidth`](../api/ejchart#members:series-columnwidth) property.
 Default value of [`columnWidth`](../api/ejchart#members:series-columnwidth) is 0.7.
 Value ranges from 0 to 1.
 Here 1 corresponds to 100% of available width and 0 corresponds to 0% of available width.

 N> Width of a column also depends upon the [`columnSpacing`](../api/ejchart#members:series-columnspacing) property, because [`columnSpacing`](../api/ejchart#members:series-columnSpacing) will reduce the space available for drawing a column.
-This property is also applicable for StackingColumn, StackingColumn100, Bar, StackingBar, StackingBar100, RangeColumn, HiLo, HiLoOpenClose, Candle and Waterfall charts.
+This is also applicable for StackingColumn, StackingColumn100, Bar, StackingBar, StackingBar100, RangeColumn, HiLo, HiLoOpenClose, Candle and Waterfall charts.

 {% highlight javascript %}